rmaicle/dlang-guide/preliminaries/conventions.md

 writeln("Hello world!");
 {% endhighlight %}

-##### Source Code Text
+###### A Note on Source Code Texts

-The following are concerned with how source code is written or presented to the reader.
-The source codes presented here are meant to present information for teaching and learning.
+Source code texts are meant to present information for teaching and learning.
 The convention used here is not recommended as a convention to follow.
 Experienced programmers might therefore see violations and/or divergence from common and proper coding practices.